xiachengfan/scenarios/kubernetes/lab-kubernetes-port-forward-command/step1.md

-# Forwarding a local port to a pod
+# Forwarding a Local Port to a Pod

 In this step, you will learn how to forward a local port to a port on a pod.